Giannis-Alamanos/ORB-LINE-SLAM/README.md

 ORB-LINE-SLAM is released under [GPLv3 license](https://github.com/Giannis-Alamanos/ORB-LINE-SLAM/blob/main/LICENSE).
 For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](https://github.com/Giannis-Alamanos/ORB-LINE-SLAM/blob/main/Dependencies.md).

 # 2. Prerequisites
 We have tested the library in **Ubuntu 18.04**, but it should be easy to compile in other platforms.
 A powerful computer will ensure real-time performance and provide more stable and accurate results.
-In order to reduce the computational time, the user can reduce the value of lsd_scale parameter in the yaml file.
+In order to reduce the computational time, the user can decrease the value of the lsd_scale parameter in the yaml file.
+Moreover, through the same yaml file which can be found in PATH/Examples/Stereo-Line, the user can choose between different SLAM modes (only-line SLAM and point-line SLAM) and Line Detectors (LSD and EDlines).

 ## C++11 or C++0x Compiler
 We use the new thread and chrono functionalities of C++11.